reelyactive/cuttlefish/README.md

 Hello cuttlefish!
 -----------------

-Include in an _index.html_ file the required __cuttlefish-x__ scripts and divs in which each can render the data:
+Include in an _index.html_ file the required __cuttlefish-x__ scripts, the Font Awesome 5 icon set, and divs in which each can render the data:

 ```html
 <html>